 Keep Your Eyes Off Screens to Avoid Sleep Procrastination

-Watching television before or while in bed can disrupt sleep.
-When you combine that with the auto-play feature of streaming services like Hulu, Netflix and Amazon Prime, it can be very unhealthy.
+Another issue impacting sleep: the ease of streaming.
+The auto-play feature of streaming services like Hulu, Netflix and Amazon Prime can be very unhealthy when it comes to prioritizing rest.
 Binge-watching your favorite show can be a great way to spend a rainy Saturday, but it should be avoided before bedtime.

-If you have to log on to one of these services before bed, disable auto-play to make sure you’ll get to sleep on time.
+Tip: If you’re an avid TV-streamer before bed, disable auto-play to make sure you’ll get to sleep on time.

 2. Set a Routine